 • Lengthening your air conditioner’s lifetime

-A dirty air filter can reduce airflow, make the coil very cold and freeze it.
-As the coil melts, it can overwhelm the drain pan.
+A dirty air filter can restrict airflow, make the coil very cold and cause it to freeze.
+As the coil melts, it can make the drain pan overflow.
 We recommend checking your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the issue, your drain pan may be rusty or have a broken condensate pump.
-Replacing your pan or pump requires a professional, so contact us at 662-269-8716 for assistance.
+If this doesn’t resolve the issue, your drain pan may be rusty or have a malfunctioning condensate pump.
+Getting a new pan or pump requires a professional, so call us at 662-269-8716 for assistance.

 Why Is My Air Conditioner Leaking Freon?

-Your air conditioner relies on coolant to transfer heat.
+Your air conditioner uses coolant to move heat.
 If your air conditioner was installed before 2011, it probably uses R-22 Freon.
-As time passes, chemicals in Freon can eat through metal and create leaks.
+Over time, chemicals in Freon can eat through metal and cause leaks.

 • Bubbling or hissing noises by the air conditioner